2019-Spring-CSC-386/p00-project-1-robert-and-dustin/README.md

 The following parts will need to be coded.

 - Clock - We will need a clock to both tell what time it is, but also to determine when to start sounding the alarm to wake up
-- Light sensing - we will need to tell the alarm to stop sounding when the photoresistor detects a certain level of light, and we will have to take into consideration ambient light
+- Light sensing - we will need to tell the alarm to stop sounding when the photo-resistor detects a certain level of light, and we will have to take into consideration ambient light
 - tune - we will need to tell the speaker what kind of sound to make
 - We are considering adding a temperature sensor as well as a few more colored leds.
 Different colored leds will light up to indicate roughly what the temperature is.